17teen/Discord-Presser-Server-Nuker/README.md

 Discord: 7teen#0007

+# WARNING!
-NOTICE: I am not responsible for the malicious intent you may have.
+I am not responsible for the malicious intent you may have.
 What you can see here has been made for educational purposes and proof of concepts.